kunhwiko/concepts/systems/security.md

 In asymmetric encryption, the client and the server uses public keys and private keys to encrypt or decrypt messages.
 Public keys are used by any individual to encrypt messages, but only the host with the private key can decrypt messages.
 Asymmetric encryption is used during the key exchange algorithm of symmetric encryption to help generate a shared secret key.
+Asymmetric encryption tends to be slower than symmetric encryption for data transfer purposes.
 ```

 ### Virtual Private Network (VPN)